Calderdale Council: Premises

 The council is based at Halifax Town Hall, which had been built for one of the council's predecessors, the Halifax Borough Council, in 1863.

 Elections

-Since the last boundary changes in 2004 the council has comprised 51 councillors representing 17 wards, with each ward electing three councillors.
+Since the last boundary changes took effect for the 2026 election, the council has comprised 54 councillors representing 18 wards, with each ward electing three councillors.
 Elections are held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four-year term of office.